InariTheFox/covid-checkin/README.md

 # Instructions
 - Clone the repository.
-- Run `pip3 -U nfcpy json requests python-dotenv`
+- Run `pip3 install -U nfcpy json requests python-dotenv`
 - Setup your .env file, specifying the WEBHOOK_URL to call.
 - Run the script.